• Skip to primary navigation

 What Is Vegan Protein?

 These are popular as plant-based proteins as well.
-Some of such protein sources are coconut, soy, legumes and lentils, and many others.
+Some of such protein sources are coconut, soy, legumes, lentils, and many others.

 Vegan Protein Benefits Vs Animal Protein

-Vegan protein contains all the amino acids in it.
+• Vegan protein contains all the amino acids.
 What makes vegan proteins different from animal proteins is that vegan proteins usually contain more than one type of vegan amino acid.

-These are also free from cholesterol and blood-clotting factors found in almost all animal products.
-So they control and reduce cholesterol and are much healthier for the heart as compared to meat proteins.
+• These are also free from cholesterol and blood-clotting factors found in almost all animal products.
+So they control and reduce cholesterol and are much healthier for the heart than meat proteins.

-One of the biggest myths is that in a plant-based diet is that it is difficult to find much vegan protein.
-But the fact is there is enough protein available in a vegan diet.
-And vegan protein is in fact healthier than animal protein.
+• One of the biggest myths about a plant-based diet is that it is difficult to find much vegan protein.
+But the fact is, there is enough protein available in a vegan diet.
+And vegan protein is healthier than animal protein.

-One cup of cooked soybeans has about the same amount of saturated fat as a steak but this is without any cholesterol.
-This makes vegan products good for your general health because they reduce the risk of cardiovascular diseases, high blood pressure, obesity, diabetes & cancers.
-Vegan proteins lead to stronger bones, and increased lean body mass growth or maintenance.
+• One cup of cooked soybeans has about the same amount of saturated fat as a steak, but this is without any cholesterol.
+This makes vegan products suitable for your general health because they reduce the risk of cardiovascular diseases, high blood pressure, obesity, diabetes & cancers.
+Vegan proteins lead to stronger bones and increased lean body mass growth or maintenance.

 Sources of Vegan Protein/ Plant-based Protein